 Statistics on crop production relate to harvested production.
 Cereals include wheat (common wheat and spelt and durum wheat), rye, maslin, barley, oats, mixed grain other than maslin, grain maize, sorghum, triticale, and other cereal crops such as buckwheat, millet, canary seed and rice.

 Meat production is based on the activity of slaughterhouses regarding meat fit for human consumption.

 The data for the EU presented in this article come from Eurostat‘s online database, including trade data from Comext.

 Tables in this article use the following notation:

 |Value in italics||data value is forecasted, provisional or estimated and is therefore likely to change;|

 Agriculture was one of the first sectors of the economy (following coal and steel) to receive the attention of EU policymakers, and statistics on agriculture were initially designed to monitor the main objectives of the common agricultural policy (CAP).
-While the CAP remains one of the EU’s most important policies there has been a widespread evaluation, which has led to a range of new objectives designed to correct imbalances and overproduction.
-These changes are reflected in the statistics collected, for example, the development of agri-environmental indicators.
+While the CAP remains one of the EU’s most important policies there have been wide ranging reforms, which have led to a range of new objectives designed to correct imbalances and overproduction.

 - Basic figures on the European Neighbourhood Policy — South countries — 2019 edition